marclar/henshall/deployment/puppet/README.md

 **Note** you _must_ use a host name here (not an IP address)

-* Start puppet on the hubot server;
+Start puppet on the hubot child server with:

     puppet resource service puppet ensure=running enable=true

 #### Puppet Master

-Install puppet on master with;
+Install puppet on the master server with:

      apt-get install puppetmaster -y

-Configure puppet on master server in `/etc/puppet/puppet.conf` under the [main] section;
+Configure `/etc/puppet/puppet.conf` under the [main] section add:

     server = puppet-master-hostname
     report = true